UK Cyber Security Legislation

 Enforcement (Part 2, Chapter 3)

-Section 21: Penalties up to £17M or 4% turnover.
+Section 21: higher maximum the greater of £17M and 4% turnover; standard maximum the greater of £10M and 2%.
 Section 20: Information gathering.
 Schedule 1: Inspection powers.

 National Security (Part 4)

 Section 43: Directions to regulated persons.
-Section 49: Penalties up to £100K/day.
+Section 49: Penalties of up to £100K/day for continuing contravention of a direction (Part 4 only).
 Section 47: Inspection powers.

 Why is the Cyber Security and Resilience Bill Being Introduced?